 Winter in Vancouver

 Vancouver has surprisingly mild winters compared to many other cities in Canada.
 Temperatures don't often drop below freezing and you can still enjoy being outdoors on many of the warmer days.
 The city does receive significant amounts of rain during the winter and snowfall is not uncommon either.
-On average, it snows for 11 days per year, but the snowfall typically doesn't last very long.
+On average, it snows for nine days per year, but the snowfall typically doesn't last very long.

 What to pack: You'll never be too cold in Vancouver, but you should still pack warm layers that you can remove or put on as you go from indoors to outdoors.
 Given the high likelihood of precipitation, don't forget an umbrella, waterproof shoes, and other rain gear.